 This songket fabric used to be worn by my mother in several occasion when I was little.
 My mother used it as sarong, a type of lower garment from uncut cloth.
-To make it easier to wear, she has sewed the fabric without cutting it, into some kind of long skirt shaped as sarong.
-The fabric was quite old and the gold threads were pulled in several areas, so I unpicked the stitches and opened the fabric back to its original rectangle shape.
+The fabric was quite old and the gold threads were pulled in several areas, I unpicked the seamline and opened the fabric back to its original rectangle shape.
 But then I still had no idea what to make of it.

 Then I found this nice fabric with round shapes on yellow to orange gradation in a local fabric store here.
 The round shapes actually has gold outlines, so I incorporate the orange fabric with the vintage songket to make a reversible jumper dress.